 The cross-validation tool in perClass Mira can support classification, regression, or custom external analysis work-flows.
 We will explain Cross-validation tool based on a regression example.
 We are estimating mixing proportion of two powders using regression modeling.
-We have placed the Crossvalidation panel in the center under the image view.
+We have placed the Crossvalidation panel view.
 On the right side, we have a Regression panel with results of a model, trained on a set of scans .
 Note, that three images were manually flagged as testing.
 Therefore, we observe three green points in the Regression plot.